jpjacome/barmada/README.md

   - Real-time table status tracking
   - Table assignment and organization
   - Reference notes for each table
+  - **QR Table Request & Approval Flow** (NEW)
+    - Customers can scan a QR code to request a table
+    - Admin approves table requests in real time
+    - Customers are redirected automatically when their table is ready

 - **Order Management**
   - Create and manage orders